 Argentine Ants are said to be invaded the continental United States through coffee ships from Brazil in the late 1800s at New Orleans.

 Like all other ants, Argentine ants go through a developmental process known as full metamorphosis.
-Temperature affects development time, but on average, their eggs hatch in approximately 28 days, and these ants reach adulthood in around 74 days.
+Temperature affects how long it takes for these ants to grow up, but on average, their eggs hatch in about 28 days and they become adults in about 74 days.

 What Eats Argentine Ants?